Disclaimer: I don't own Digimon!

 "Stop!
 Stop!
 Someone please help me catch that girl!"

-A lithe-figured teenager with fiery red hair, and dressed in a sweater, jeans and tennis shoes, sprinted down the crowded streets of Tokyo like there was no tomorrow.
-All she could see in her haste were blurry figures and indistinct buildings.
+A lithe-figured teenager with fiery red hair, and dressed in a sweater, jeans and tennis shoes, sprinted down the crowded streets of Asakusa, Tokyo like there was no tomorrow.
+All she could see in her haste were blurry figures and indistinct structures.
 She crashed into strangers who inadvertently obstructed her way, and earned from them angry glares and mumbled indignation.
 Nevertheless, she carelessly shoved them aside and continued fleeing.

 Sora Takenouchi took a quick daring glance over her shoulder.

-That old woman was still hot on her heels and screaming after her.
+That old woman was still clearly hot on her heels and screaming after her.
 The tail of her black scarf fluttered ridiculously in the autumn wind.
 Sora's lips twisted into a frowning smirk.
 Looks really are deceiving, she thought wryly.
 She was both impressed and dismayed by the incredible speed that woman exhibited for her age.

 "Stop at once, you shameless girl!
 You're not going to get away with this!"
 The old woman bellowed as she barreled down the streets.